The WHY in Business Processes: Discovery of Causal Execution Dependencies: Our Method for Deriving Causal BP Overlays

 \subsection{\textbf{Step I: Apply any state-of-the-art PD algorithm for BP model discovery}}

 Process discovery is employed as a first step, to guide the overall discovery of causal execution dependencies.
-This is due to the fact that while causal execution dependencies is not the same as temporal relations as aforementioned, time-precedence is an essential condition (i.e., necessary but insufficient) in the occurrence of a causal one.
+This is because while causal execution dependencies are not the same as temporal relations as \chdeleted[id=del]{aforementioned}\chadded[id=add]{mentioned above}, time-precedence is an essential condition (i.e., necessary but insufficient) in the occurrence of a causal one.
 That is, the absence of time-precedence also prohibits a causal execution dependence.
-As such, our method traverses over the discovered process model structure as a means to discover all causal execution dependencies.
+As such, our method traverses over the discovered process model structure as a means to discover all causal execution dependencies. \chadded[id=add]{Thus, this step takes as an input the process event log and yields the discovered BP model in the form of a directly-follows graph as an output.}